rafaelesantos/rafaelesantos/README.md

     description: "Development of new features and code maintenance of Let's Bank.
 Main role being in new features.",
     technologiesMethodologies: [Swift, Protocols, XIB, MVP] ),
-  jobs: [
-     Job(
-        office: "iOS Developer",
-        company: "Capgemini",
-        description: "Development of new features and code maintenance of iOS Next and Next Joy applications.
-Main role being in login refactoring.",
-        technologiesMethodologies: [Swift, RxSwift, Layout view code, MVVM, Application of concepts related to information security, Unit and integration tests]
-     ),
-     Job(
-        office: "iOS Developer",
-        company: "MATTI Software",
-        description: "Implementation of new features for the Toca Livros iOS application.",
-        technologiesMethodologies: [Swift, Storyboard and XIB, MVVM, eReader Frameworks] ),
-     Job(
-        office: "iOS Developer",
-        company: "Boviplan Consultoria Agropecuária",
-        description: "Creation of an application for the Boviplan Manager system.
-The application consists of making API calls and managing information in a database.",
-        technologiesMethodologies: [Swift, MVP, Core Data, Concurrency using threads] ),
-     Job(
-        office: "iOS Developer",
-        company: "A.A.A.
-COMP.
-UFMS",
-        description: "Development of an application to list information about computing athletics, stay on top of new events, buy products and manage management.",
-        technologiesMethodologies: [Swift, Firebase, MVC, Storyboard]
-     ),
-     Job(
-        office: "iOS Developer",
-        company: "Catwork Tecnologia",
-        description: "Maintenance and creation of new features for the Gappe College application.
-Development of an application to display and analyze bovine genetics data from the company CRV Lagoa",
-        technologiesMethodologies: [Swift, MVC, SOLID, Storyboard, Core Data] )
-  ]
   challenge: "Develop artificial intelligence to trade assets in the financial market" }
 ```